MaxXSoft/simple-calc/README.md

 The result is 2.

 ### Supported Operators
-This calculator supports only the following binary operators：
+This calculator supports only the following operators：
 * **Brackets:** (, )
 * **Mathematical operation:** **, *, /, %, +, -
 * **Bit operation:** <<, >>, &, ^, |